-Dr. Regina Lazarovich (she/her) is a licensed clinical psychologist skilled in providing evidence-based treatments for individuals experiencing anxiety, low self-worth, body image concerns, binge eating disorder, depression, attention deficit/hyperactivity disorder (ADHD), as well as adjustment to life transitions.
+Dr. Regina Lazarovich (she/her) is a licensed clinical psychologist skilled in providing evidence-based treatments for individuals experiencing anxiety, low self-worth, body image concerns, disordered eating, binge eating, depression, attention deficit/hyperactivity disorder (ADHD), as well as adjustment to life transitions.
 She has expertise in Cognitive Behavioral Therapy (CBT) for panic disorder, social anxiety disorder, obsessive-compulsive disorder (OCD), and generalized anxiety disorder.
 She meets individuals struggling wtih feelings of inadequacy with an approach rooted in Mindful Self-Compassion.
 She works with individuals struggling with chronic dieting, binge eating disorder and body image concerns from Intuitive Eating and Health at Every Size (HAES) approaches.
 She conducts psychotherapy in English and Russian upon request.

 Dr. Lazarovich approaches clients from a compassionate and empathic standpoint with the aim of alleviating suffering and constructing meaning.
 She provides a safe and non-judgmental space from which she helps her clients move in vital life-directions.
 She collaborates with each client and tailors her approach to their unique circumstances and needs.
 She firmly believes that it is never too late to choose to move forward and make changes that can result in an improved quality of life and profound personal growth.